kamarain/avatar/README.md

 # Avatar - Talking AI Head
 Avatar is a conversational AI bot that can be used to study human AI interaction.
-The bot wake-up word is "Avatar" after which it expects a question and then it answers.
-It remembers the dialog and is thus more intelligent than a simple question-answer machine.
+The bot wake-up word is "Avatar" after which it expects a question which it then responds.
+Avatar remembers the previous dialog (state).

 <p align="center">
     <img height="300" src="resources/kandityo_avatar.jpg">